Leptospira interrogans: Humans

 In humans, symptoms caused by L. interrogans are biphasic, icteric, or anicteric.
-The icteric form is also known as Weil’s disease.
+The icteric form is also known as Weil's disease.
 It has been shown in studies that L. interrogans may damage the endothelial cell lining of various vessels and organs, allowing them to leak and further spread the bacteria to other parts of the body.
-Symptoms can appear anywhere between 2 to 4 weeks after exposure.
+Symptoms can appear anywhere between 2 and 4 weeks after exposure.
 Phase 1 of infection is anicteric, and symptoms include fever, chills, headache, muscle aches, vomiting and diarrhea.
 Roughly 90% of infectious cases in humans will only consist of this phase; however, it is possible for the disease to progress into phase 2, known as the icteric phase.
 Symptoms of the icteric phase include petechiae, hepatomegaly, jaundice, renal tubular damage, hemorrhages, and subsequent renal insufficiency.
 Leptospirosis is treated with the antibiotics doxycycline and penicillin.

 There are more than 200 diverse pathogenic Leptospira serovars, making it challenging to develop an effective vaccine.
 However, vaccines for the serovars known as Hardjo, Pomona, Canicola, Grippotyphosa and icterohaemorrhagiae have been developed.
 Unfortunately, these vaccines display suboptimal protection, need frequent booster doses, and are specific to certain serovars.

+Although wild rats (especially Rattus norvegicus) are well-documented maintenance hosts for Leptospira interrogans, several case reports describe human infections linked to pet rats and also to other animals kept as pets such as mice.
+These cases are usually associated with serogroup Icterohaemorrhagiae.
+These cases indicate that companion animals such as pet rats can act as sources of human infection.